-- Provides two style-Y supervised Special Application Notification Appliance Circuits. - Provides an auxiliary relay (form C) that can activate alarms troubles/supervisories, reset 4-wire smoke detectors, or as a battery saver (removes power from non-critical loads 4 hours after AC power loss). - Provides up to 60 installer-defined, custom words that can be used for zone descriptors. - Provides 32 keypad macro commands (each macro is a series of keypad commands of up to 32 keystrokes) using the A, B, C, and D keys by partition. - Provides cross-zone capability, which helps prevent false alarms by preventing a zone from going into alarm unless its cross-zone is also faulted within a 5-minute period. - Contains a built-in User Manual, which provides the end user with a brief explanation of the function of a key when the user presses any of the function keys on the keypad for 5 seconds. - Provides trigger outputs, which may interface with Communicator equipment or other devices such as keyswitch LEDs, or printer. - Provides an option to have trouble and supervisory conditions to automatically clear from the display when the zone returns to the ready/normal state (entry of Code + OFF is not required). - Provides Maintenance Signal support for certain smoke detectors (5192SD, 5192SDT, 5193SDT, 5193SDT).
+- Provides two style-Y supervised Special Application Notification Appliance Circuits. - Provides an auxiliary relay (form C) that can activate alarms troubles/supervisories, reset 4-wire smoke detectors, or as a battery saver (removes power from non-critical loads 4 hours after AC power loss). - Provides up to 60 installer-defined, custom words that can be used for zone descriptors. - Provides 32 keypad macro commands (each macro is a series of keypad commands of up to 32 keystrokes) using the A, B, C, and D keys by partition. - Provides cross-zone capability, which helps prevent false alarms by preventing a zone from going into alarm unless its cross-zone is also faulted within a 5-minute period. - Contains a built-in User Manual, which provides the end user with a brief explanation of the function of a key when the user presses any of the function keys on the keypad for 5 seconds. - Provides trigger outputs, which may interface with Communications Devices or other devices such as keyswitch LEDs, or printer. - Provides Maintenance Signal support for certain smoke detectors (5192SD, 5192SDT, 5193SD, and 5193SDT).